 PrivateVPN is a feature-rich service that’s attractive to Panamanian users for several reasons.
 First, its encryption uses 2048-bit DH keys that are so tough no quantum computer in existence can crack them.
 Second, there’s a comprehensive zero-logging policy that stores virtually none of your information and keeps your online activities anonymous.
 Even if someone did ask PrivateVPN to provide your information, there would be virtually nothing to share.
 With the service, your data is safe even when you’re using public hotspots, cafe and hotel WiFis and other shared-access areas.

 PrivateVPN’s strongest suit, though, is its speed.
-In our 2018 review of the service, we found that it consistently demonstrated high speeds, stable connections and low latencies.
+We found that it consistently demonstrated high speeds, stable connections and low latencies.
 This makes this service perfect for playing video games; streaming from Hulu, Netflix and other websites; downloading large files.
 The service is P2P-friendly too, meaning it won’t penalize you for using Kodi, torrenting, etc. Another feature worth mentioning is the kill switch, which stops your computer from sending data packets to your ISP if your VPN connection drops, protecting your anonymity and data.

 Panama’s copyright laws